 - Learning happens outside of the classroom—regular bus trips to New York City are planned where students sometimes complete assignments or visit major museums and exhibitions.

 - Classes have also been held at the Rhode Island School of Design Museum in Providence, the Newport Art Museum, the Hera Gallery, and more.

-Each semester, a contemporary artist has a short-term residency on campus through the Italo Scanga Visiting Artist Fund, and these artists often come into art history courses to discuss the historical relevance of their work, as well as their inspirations from the past.
+Each semester, visiting scholars often come into art history courses to discuss their research and to conduct workshops.
 Art history students can also use the Fine Arts Gallery spaces as a resource for special projects with the assistance of faculty members.

 The B.A. in art history requires a minimum of 30 and a maximum of 45 credits in the major (of the 120 total credits required for graduation).
 The study of at least one foreign language is strongly recommended.
 Some students double major in art history and another discipline, including foreign languages, history, anthropology, studio art, and more.